The War of the Worlds (1953 film): Release

-Critical reaction
+Critical response

 In The New York Times, A. H. Weiler's review commented: "[The film is] an imaginatively conceived, professionally turned adventure, which makes excellent use of Technicolor, special effects by a crew of experts, and impressively drawn backgrounds ...
 Director Byron Haskin, working from a tight script by Barré Lyndon, has made this excursion suspenseful, fast and, on occasion, properly chilling".
 William Brogdon in Variety said, "[It is] a socko science-fiction feature, as fearsome as a film as was the Orson Welles 1938 radio interpretation ... what starring honors there are go strictly to the special effects, which create an atmosphere of soul-chilling apprehension so effectively [that] audiences will actually take alarm at the danger posed in the picture.
 It can't be recommended for the weak-hearted, but to the many who delight in an occasional good scare, it's socko entertainment of hackle-raising quality".
 The Monthly Film Bulletin of the UK called it "the best of the postwar American science-fiction films; the Martian machines have a quality of real terror, their sinister apparitions, prowlings and pulverisings are spectacularly well done, and the scenes of panic and destruction are staged with real flair".
 Richard L. Coe of The Washington Post called it "to put it gently, terrific", and "for my money, the King Kong of its day".

-The War of the Worlds won a Special Achievement Award from the Academy for its Visual Effects, as there was no competitive category that year.
+The War of the Worlds won a Special Achievement Award in 1954 from the Academy for its Visual Effects, as there was no competitive category that year.
 Everett Douglas was nominated for Film Editing, and the Paramount Studio Sound Department and Loren L. Ryder were nominated for Sound Recording.
+The War of the Worlds also received the Motion Picture Sound Editors first annual award in 1954 for "the most dramatic use of sound effects in 1953".
+At the time, the Motion Picture Academy did not have an award category specifically for sound effects.